 - Payment for livestock losses other than those designated confirmed or probable kills or injuries by wolves, including reduced wweight gain, greater than normal losses on open range, reduced pregnancy rates; compensation is based on producer’s records.

 Agreements are tailored to individual producer situations, including availability of alternative grazing sites to avoid core wolf activity centers (pup-rearing den and rendezvous sites) and WDFW-radio-collared wolf monitoring information.

 Landowners agree to share information regarding wolf activity, livestock behavior, and preventive actions taken, and to allow WDFW staff access to lands owned or controlled for livestock production.

-Livestock producers interested in Damage Prevention Cooperative Agreements can contact WDFW wildlife conflict program manager Stephanie Simek at 360-902-2476 or Stephanie.Simek@dfw.wa.gov.
-Producers will meet with WDFW wildlife conflict specialists currently deployed in Colville, Walla Walla, and Ellensburg.
+Livestock producers interested in Damage Prevention Cooperative Agreements can contact their local WDFW Wildlife Conflict Specialist, Regional Office, or the wildlife conflict program manager Stephanie Simek at 360-902-2476 or Stephanie.Simek@dfw.wa.gov.
+Producers will meet with WDFW wildlife conflict specialists currently deployed to cover their area.